8 Types of Christmas Trees You Can Grow

 How lovely are thy branches!
 Learn about the most common types of Christmas trees in America, and where and how to grow them.

 Nearly 30 million real Christmas trees are sold each year in the United States.
 Most of these are grown on tree farms, and the types of Christmas trees they grow vary by region.
 The ideal Christmas tree is one that grows quickly, has sturdy branches and retains its needles after cutting.
-Want to grow your own Christmas tree for the holidays?
+Want to grow your own outdoor Christmas tree for the holidays?

 Try one of these popular types of Christmas trees: